ENVMGT 751 : River Management

 Workload Expectations

-This course is a standard 15-point course and students are expected to spend 150 hours working on this course.
+This course is a standard 15-point course and students are expected to spend 10 hours per week involved in each 15-point course that they are enrolled in.

 Delivery Mode